acarrico/evaluator/README.md

 to check in the unhygienic expander because they carried no context.

 The *thunk* macro test passes with the hygienic result this time :).

+# Day 22 — Basic Hygienic Expander

+This section's git tag is *basic-hygienic*

+This session completes the basic hygienic expander.
+Renaming the bound Id in the *let-syntax* transformer was the missing piece, an easy change since all the machinery was in place for *lambda* last session.

+To finish off, I've added the "Scope Examples" from 3.6.1 of *Macros that Work Together* to the tests.